-In order to white list functions you need to define the “VCEX_CALLBACK_FUNCTION_WHITELIST” constant via your child theme or using the Code Snippets plugin and it should return an array of functions that can be used on the site.
+In order to white list general functions for use in theme elements you need to define the “VCEX_CALLBACK_FUNCTION_WHITELIST” constant via your child theme or using the Code Snippets plugin and it should return an array of functions that can be used on the site.
 Example:

 /*